 She has been the recipient of numerous business and philanthropic awards including the Advertising Woman of the Year-1996 (Advertising Women of New York), Prudential Prize in Non-Profit Leadership, Maxwell Dane Humanitarian Award (United Jewish Appeal) and the Matrix Award-1994 (New York Women in Communications).
 She is a graduate of the University of Minnesota and has an honorary doctorate in Public Service from Northeastern University.

-She lives in Manhattan and Callicoon, New York, and has a grown son, John.
+She lives in Manhattan and Callicoon, New York.